King County Prosecuting Attorney

-The King County Prosecuting Attorney is a non-partisan elected official in King County, Washington.
-The Prosecuting Attorney leads the King County Prosecuting Attorney's Office, and prosecutes all felonies (as well as all misdemeanors in unincorporated areas, and those brought by state law enforcement agencies) that occur within King County, Washington.
-Since 2023, the position has been held by Leesa Manion, the former deputy county prosecutor.
+The King County Prosecuting Attorney is a nonpartisan elected official in King County, Washington.
+The prosecuting attorney leads the King County Prosecuting Attorney's Office, and prosecutes all felonies (as well as misdemeanors in unincorporated areas, and those brought by state law enforcement agencies) that occur within King County, Washington.
+Since 2023, the position has been held by Leesa Manion, a former deputy county prosecutor.

 Departmental organization

 The Prosecuting Attorney's Office is located in the King County Courthouse (in downtown Seattle, Washington) and consists of 210 deputy prosecuting attorneys and 190 administrative staff members.
 The Office prosecuted 6,135 felonies in 2012, about 40% of which were violent crimes.
 Employees are spread across three divisions: